-The parish was anciently in two parishes, called Great and Little Moulton, but the church of the latter (All Saints) was demolished in 1570, and its site is now called the Sanctuary.
-Messrs.
-Thomas and Edward Betts are lords of the manor of Moulton, but part of the parish is in the manors of Aslacton and Forncett.
-The soil belongs to Mrs. Copeman, Edward Betts, Esq., and some smaller owners.
+MOULTON, 9 miles N.N.E. of Diss, and 6 miles E. by N. of New Buckenham, has in its parish 444 souls, and 1346 acres of land, anciently in two parishes, called Great and Little Moulton, but the church of the latter (All Saints,) was demolished in 1570, and its site is now called the Sanctuary.
+Mr. Wm.
+Betts is lord of the manor of Moulton, but part of the parish is in the manors of Aslacton and Forncett.
+The soil belongs to various owners.

 The Town Land, 10A.
-14P., is let for £20.
+14P., is let for £20, applied with the poor rates.
 Three acres of it were allotted at the enclosure, and part of the remainder was left in 1520, by the Rev. Richard Drake.
-In 1731 Samuel Hammond left £20 for the poor, and it was laid out in building a cottage, but the churchwardens distribute the interest yearly in bread.
+In 1744, Samuel Hammond, left £20 for the poor, and it was laid out in building a cottage, but the overseers distribute the interest yearly.

 See also the Moulton St Michael parish page.